How To Keep Valuable Hospital Equipment From Going Missing When You Need It The Most

 Because these devices often fall under the cost or size requirements of an RTLS battery, they often go untracked on hospital floors.
 A new tracking system developed by Mobile Aspects aims to solve this problem by pairing smart RFID cabinets with intelligent alerts and analytics to ensure the efficient use and reliable tracking of reusable medical equipment.

-iRISupply RE has been used by hospitals to track several types of reusable equipment that have proven to be of high value to the organization and hard to track.
+iRISupply RE is a reusable medical equipment tracking system that has been used by hospitals to track several types of reusable equipment that have proven to be of high value to the organization and hard to track.
 Some examples of items tracked by iRISupply RE include:

 - Transport patient monitors